A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Conclusion and Outlook

-Moving forward, we aim to perform similar studies that cover a wider energy range if not the whole invariant mass distribution of the $J/\psi p$ and apply our framework on the $P_c(4440)^+$ and $P_c(4457)^+$ states.
-This analysis would require working beyond two-channel treatments and investigate the possible coupling of other channels and their corresponding mechanisms \cite{Yan:2021nio, Yang:2022ezl,Yan:2022wuz}.
-This would also provide us the opportunity to use realistic triangle pictures in our DNN and obtain valuable inferences on the observed signals.
+Moving forward, we aim to perform similar studies that cover a wider energy range if not the whole invariant mass distribution of the $J/\psi p$ and apply our framework on the $P_c(4440)^+$ and $P_c(4457)^+$ states, which we have already partly accomplished in \cite{Co:2024qnp}.
+This analysis would require working beyond two-channel treatments and investigating the possible coupling of other channels and their corresponding mechanisms \cite{Yan:2021nio, Yang:2022ezl,Yan:2022wuz}.
+Mixing of different processes that can enhance possible suppressed triangle mechanisms should also be considered so that the parameters used in the training can still be constrained physically.
 Similar studies may also be done to evaluate the triangle singularity interpretation for various other potential candidates \cite{Guo:2019twa}.
-Moreover, we recommend that further studies be done to establish a more definitive interpretation for the $P_\psi^N(4312)^+$ state such as accommodating more sophisticated pole configurations, probing even distant Riemann sheets, and settling the ambiguity problem revealed in \cite{Santos:2023gfh}.
+Moreover, we recommend that further studies be done to establish a more definitive interpretation for the $P_\psi^N(4312)^+$ state such as accommodating more sophisticated pole configurations, probing even distant Riemann sheets, and settling the ambiguity problem revealed in \cite{Santos:2023gfh, Santos:2024bqr}.